vcilabs/terradactyl/README.md

     version: 0.12.29
 ```

-Still, because Terradactyl's configuration is hierarchic, in addition the default version you specify at the project level, **each stack** may also specify a different version of Terraform.
+Still, because Terradactyl's configuration is hierarchic, you can also specify a version at the project level ...

+Yes! **Each stack may use a different version of Terradactyl independent of any other.**

 See [examples/multi-tf-version](examples/multi-tf-version) for this setup.